Union Elementary School

 - Category Attribute

-- Union Elementary School's student population of 652 students has grown by 11% over five school years.
+Union Elementary School's student population of 652 students has stayed relatively flat over five school years.

 |Awards||Blue Ribbon School (2016)|

 |Total Students||652 students|

 |Total Classroom Teachers||37 teachers|

 |Students by Grade|

 Union Elementary School is ranked within the top 5% of all 1,762 schools in Indiana (based off of combined math and reading proficiency testing data) for the 2017-18 school year.